KagamiharaYuzu/EcommerceAssignment/README.md

 ### Store Class Library

 Class library with all the necessary Classes and methods used throughout the application.
-Here the CRUD methods call the ReST API with the localhost link as of now and it can be changed fairly easily as it's a static variable at the top.
+Here the CRUD methods call the ReST API with the localhost link as of now and it can be changed fairly easily as it's a static variable at the start of the class.